Killing of Tamir Rice: Protests

 In the wake of the shooting, protests and public outcry broke out in Cleveland, although they were relatively minor.
 However, on November 25, 2014, a day after a grand jury decision not to indict the police officer who fatally shot Michael Brown, the Cleveland protests became more prominent.
 That day, about 200 protesters marched from Public Square to the Cleveland Memorial Shoreway, causing the latter to be shut down temporarily.
 Rice's family pleaded with the protesters to remain peaceful in their activities, saying, "Again, we ask for the community to remain calm.
 Please protest peacefully and responsibly."

 On December 5, Ohio Governor John Kasich established a task force to address community-police relations in response to Rice's shooting and other similar incidents.

 Rice's death has been cited as one of several police killings which sparked the nationwide Black Lives Matter movement.

 Media coverage

 The incident received national and international coverage, in part due to the time of its occurrence, coming shortly after the recent police shooting of Michael Brown in Ferguson, Missouri; the death of Eric Garner in Staten Island, New York; the police shooting of Akai Gurley in Brooklyn, New York just two days before; the shooting of John Crawford III in Dayton, Ohio; and the subsequent unrest following these incidents had attracted worldwide attention.

 The Northeast Ohio Media Group was criticized for publishing a news story on Rice's parents' criminal records.

+A People's Archive of Police Violence in Cleveland was created in response to the killing of Tamir to document the community's experiences.